Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Description and Analysis of Result

 \subsection{Leakage Current versus Bias Voltage(I-V)}

-In general, we observe an increase in both leakage current and break-down voltage after irradiation.
-This conclusion holds for all IPs.
+In general, an increase in both leakage current and BV after irradiation was observed.
+This conclusion holds for all IP.
 The following is the detailed analysis process.

-Leakage Current versus Bias Voltage (I-V) characteristics of IHEP-IME LGAD v1 and v3 before and after irradiation are measured as shown in \figurename~\ref{fig2}.
-We take IHEP-IME LGAD version 1 (v1) and v3 2-5 as examples.
+I-V characteristics of IHEP-IME LGAD before and after irradiation are measured as shown in \figurename~\ref{fig2}, and take v3 2-5, 2-9, and v1 2-5 as examples.

-The figure shows the leakage current of v1 is greater than v3, and BV is lower than v3 before irradiation.
-The BV of v1 decreases dramatically after irradiation, indicating that v1 is damaged.
-V3 added passivation process compared to v1, which may be responsible for the increased irradiation hardness, but remains to be further investigated.
-Version 1 will not be studied in the following due to poor performance.
+For v3 2-5, the leakage currents increase with the rise in irradiation dose, reaching three times the pre-irradiation value after exposure to 2 MGy of irradiation.
+The variation in breakdown voltage (BV) among different irradiation doses is approximately 5 V. Similarly, for v3 2-9, the trend of leakage currents before breakdown resembles that of sample v3 2-5, but BV increases by 20 V after being subjected to 2 MGy of irradiation.
+For v1 2-5, the leakage current is greater than that of v3, and BV is lower than v3 before irradiation.
+The BV of v1 decreases dramatically after irradiation, indicating that v1 is damaged. v3 samples have undergone a surface passivation process compared to v1, which may be responsible for the increased irradiation hardness but remains to be further investigated.
+V1 will not be studied in the following due to poor performance.

-For v3 sample 2-5, the leakage currents increase with the increase of irradiation dose, and rise to 3 times the pre-irradiation value after 2M Gy irradiation.
-The difference of BV among irradiation doses are about 5 V. IV curves all show four stages before and after irradiation: slow rise(I), rapid rise(II), plateau(III), and break-down (IV), due to depletion of different layers and break-down .

 All samples are investigated in a similar way, and results are shown in \figurename~\ref{fig3}.
-Break-down voltage increases with increasing irradiation dose, rising by 5 V-30 V for different samples after 2M Gy irradiation.
-This trend is particularly significant in samples 2-7, 2-8, 2-9, and 2-10, where the rise is greater than 20 V. Considering the BV of the whole wafer before irradiation has about 10\% spread, a change of 19V or more in BV after irradiation can be considered caused by irradiation.
-Therefore, the rise in BV of samples 2-7, 2-8, 2-9, and 2-10 can be confirmed to be caused by irradiation, whereas the cause of the rise in BV of other samples remains to be investigated.
+BV increases with increasing irradiation dose, rising by 5 V-30 V for different samples after 2M Gy irradiation.
+This trend is particularly significant in samples 2-7, 2-8, 2-9, and 2-10, where the rise is greater than 20 V. Considering different doses of irradiation for the same IP of LGAD are obtained from different samples from the same wafer and the BV of the whole wafer has about 10\% spread before irradiation, a change of 15V or more in BV after irradiation can be deemed to be caused by irradiation.
+Consequently, the observed BV rise in samples 2-7, 2-8, 2-9, and 2-10 can be attributed confidently to the irradiation effects.
+The variations observed in 2-5 and 2-6 are smaller than the 10\% BV spread, and therefore the relationship between BV and irradiation dose cannot be determined in these cases.